What Did Jack Do?: Cast

-Production
+Production and release

 Lynch first mentioned the project in December 2014, in an interview about his upcoming work recorded during his "Naming" exhibition at the Middlesbrough Institute of Modern Art: "Right now I'm mostly writing [Twin Peaks], I've got a painting going and I'm building a chair.
 I love to build things and this is for a monkey film.
 I'm working with a monkey named Jack and that'll come out sometime.
 It is not a chimpanzee, the monkey came from South America."

-The film was eventually shot in 2016, and premiered on November 8, 2017 at the Fondation Cartier pour l'Art Contemporain in Paris, as part of the launch of Lynch's Nudes photo book published by the Fondation.
+The film was eventually shot in 2016, and premiered on November 8, 2017, at the Fondation Cartier pour l'Art Contemporain in Paris, as part of the launch of Lynch's Nudes photo book published by the Fondation.
 Lynch had talked about the premiere during an interview with the Cahiers du cinéma recorded on October 30, 2017, and published in December: "I will be in Paris for the release of this book.
 I will sign copies at the Paris Photo fair.
-And then I will show my "monkey film" at the Fondation Cartier.
+And then I will show my 'monkey film' at the Fondation Cartier.
 It's a strange film of 17 minutes".
 On May 20, 2018, the short had its U.S. premiere during Lynch's "Festival of Disruption" in New York.
 On January 20, 2020, the date of Lynch's 74th birthday, the short was made available for streaming to Netflix.